telerik/xaml-docs/controls/radchart/getting-started/create-a-line-chart-with-static-data.md

 ---
 title: Create a Line Chart with Static Data
 page_title: Create a Line Chart with Static Data
-description: Create a Line Chart with Static Data
+description: Check our "Create a Line Chart with Static Data" documentation article for the RadChart WPF control.
 slug: radchart-getting-started-create-a-line-chart-with-static-data
 tags: create,a,line,chart,with,static,data
 published: True